Ipsit123880/Demo/README.md

 # Demo
-This is a Demo for Git and Github repo
+This is a Demo for Git and Github repo.